rarchk/docklock/README.md

 	- Or can stay in server... during runtime, which can be protected by firewalling the VM.

 ### Working with gpg
-We use python gnupg(gnu pgp) library to encrypt the /var/lib/docker/aufs/diffs of particular image contexts.
-Docklock.py also contains, a flexible way to set up key in your preferred storage location.
+- We use python gnupg(gnu pgp) library to encrypt the */var/lib/docker/aufs/diffs* of particular image contexts.
+- Docklock.py also contains, a flexible way to set up key in your preferred storage location.
+- Each key is fingerprinted by email id of user.